-Like many others, at the start of this process I didn’t know what ITP means and what this disease involves.
+Like many others, in the beginning of this project I didn’t know what ITP means and what this disease entails.
 However, once I listened to the project presentation and Barbara Lovrencic’s story, I was more than happy to take part in the initiative.

 It’s an honour for me, as a young artist, to have the opportunity to try to represent what this disorder is, indirectly telling the story of all the people affected by it.
 One could say that the power of art, in itself, lies in making the invisible visible and in expressing what cannot be said in words.

 The words of people living with Immune Thrombocytopenic Purpura gave us the strength to take part in this project.

 As artists, we believe that art can be used to give a new image to the disease, showing to all those who encounter it – patients, but also their families and friends – a new interpretation and a new vision of it.

 We want to share their experience, make it our own to a small extent and turn it into a work of art.

 We got to know each other through Online classes, but we haven’t yet met in person.
 However, we were immediately attracted to each other because we share the passion for art, experience, beauty and emotions that only artists can create with their work.

 Thanks to this project, we will finaly meet in Turin to create our artwork.